The CRiT ToolkitAbout Us

 Taking funding from corporations can impact your research.

-Corporate interests may impact the way you conduct the work pact, how you and the company frame your findings, limit the possible conclusions under the (veiled or explicit) threat of future fundings.
+Corporate interests may impact the way you conduct the work, how you and the company frame your findings, and limit the possible conclusions under the threat of future funding.

 Become familiar with how these interests may bleed into your work and prepare strategies for pushing back against these pressures.